soxoj/counter-osint-guide-en/pages/importance.md

 The guide will be useful to a wide range of interested people — not only those who have heard something about OSINT, but also friends, acquaintances, parents.
 An investment of half an hour for thoughtful reading and conscious actions will bring peace of mind and protection from fraud, surveillance, harassment, blackmail.

 At the same time, we will not neglect convenience.
-Many managers concentrate on protecting themselves to the maximum (even if it is not justified).
+Many guides concentrate on protecting yourself to the maximum (even if it is not justified).
 We will proceed from the need to maintain **a balance between privacy and convenience**, in which the use of the Internet will not be complicated.

 ---

 Let me remind you that OSINT is the collection of information from open sources.
 But, unfortunately, such sensitive data as databases of phone numbers, passport data and so on often get into the Network.

-Moreover, in the Russian Federation, through "background check", you can get detailed information about the owner of a phone number, car, apartment from official state registers and databases.
+Moreover, in the Russian Federation, through "probiv" (unauthorized data lookup), you can get detailed information about the owner of a phone number, car, apartment from official state registers and databases.
 Unfortunately, many people are willing to provide access to what should be carefully protected for money.

 We will take this into account: it is impossible to ensure complete anonymity and remove yourself from all registries, but it is possible to complicate the search process so much that an attacker will not be able to cling to the information.